Home

 creates a shorthand for the corollary environment, so you don't need to rename it throughout your document.
 The [theorem] part is needed to ensure that the numbering is done correctly.

-Proofs are written using
+Proofs must be written using

 \begin{proof}